dubeyrahul/dubeyrahul.github.io/posts/llms/making-a-transformer.md

 #### Feedforward with GeLU
 After the inputs go through Multi-head attention and Layer Normalization, we feed them through feedforward layers with non-linearity.
 There are 2 main reasons to do it:
-1. Position-based transformations: Attention blocks learns relationship between input tokens, but does not focus as much on each token independently.
+1. Position-based transformations: Attention blocks learn relationship between input tokens, but do not focus as much on each token independently.
 Feedforward layers do that.
-They process and transform each token independently and does not explicitly consider their relationship to each other during linear transformations.
+They process and transform each token independently and do not explicitly consider their relationship to each other during linear transformations.
 2. Non-linearity: Attention blocks do not perform any non linearity, they essentially do large matrix multiplications with Linear layers, but no non-linearity is introduced.
 Feedforward layers introduce non-linearity with techniques such as GeLU.
 3. Increasing model capacity: Feedforward layers also have much larger hidden dimensions compared to the embedding dimension that our LLM is trying to learn, so we get increased model capacity